splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/5-wrap-up/2-dynamic-array.md

      * Provide array style access to the dynamic array.
      *
      * @param index the index of the element to get
-     * @return T& the element at the given index
+     * @return const T& the element at the given index */ const T &operator[](unsigned int index) const
-     */
-    const T &operator[](unsigned int index) const
     {